 If visiting the beach, the best time is low tide.
 At high tide, parts may be inaccessible especially during strong surf.
 Tide times for Garrapata Beach

 The Garrapata State Park is utterly overlooked therefore not busy like all the other State Parks.
 It's such a breathtaking coastal scenery with awesome walking tracks that you shouldn't miss.
 Plan at least half a day and make several stops.
 You won't regret it.

 It’s a moderate cool coastal climate with moist air.
 The average temperature is between 50 to 65°F year-round.
 Most of the precipitation occurs from October to April with up to 50 inches / 1270 mm.
 Fog happens between May and October usually from evening until late morning.
 If it’s hot in the backcountry, the fog might stay until the afternoon.
 It provides moisture for the redwoods along the coast in the dry summer months.

 Where to Stay (bookmark the link)

-Most people experience the Garrapata State Park by accident along the HWY 1 although it's worth to stay here for one or two days.
+Most people experience the Garrapata State Park by accident along the HWY 1 although it's worth to stay here for the entire day.
 It's one of the most beautiful parks along Highway 1.
-The benefit; this park is not crowded.
-The best-located hotel with spectacular views is the Resort Hyatt Carmel Highlands.
+What we loved most; we were most of the time alone on the hiking trail.
+Very difficult to get such a benefit during August where all other parks are overrun.
+You always get a parking space even in the busy month of August.
+If your schedule allows staying at least a night here.
+The best situated hotel with spectacular views is the Resort Hyatt Carmel Highlands.